SutharHarsh/Chai-Aur-React/01Bg-Changer/README.md

 # 🎨 Background Changer (React + Vite)

 A simple and interactive background color changer built using **React.js** and **Vite**.
-This project allows users to change the background color of the page dynamically by clicking buttons or selecting from a color palette.
+This project allows users to change the background color of the page dynamically by clicking buttons.
 <br><br>

 ## 🚀 Features

 - 🔄 Change background color with a click
 - 🎯 Choose from a list of predefined colors
-- ⚡ Built using Vite for super-fast development experience
+- ⚡ Built using Vite for a super-fast development experience
 - 📱 Responsive and clean UI
 <br><br>